gsanroma/gsanroma.github.io/_posts/2019-09-15-career-transition.md

 - **Impact**: can see the impact of my work, working to improve society
 - **Career**: career progression opportunities, leadership, recognition, further qualifications required

-Have more or less clear your strenghts and values to apply for matching jobs.
-For example if you are not strong in leadership skills do not apply to leadership roles because you will get asked a lot of leadership questions which you may not know how to answer.
+A list of strengths and values may also help you during the job search.
+For example if you are not strong in leadership skills do not apply to leadership roles.

 Further questions about your personal qualities and transferrable skills may be quite unpredictable.
 Below I put examples of questions that I have been asked: